ait-testbed/attackmate/docs/source/configuration/configuration.rst

 Overview
 ========

-PenPal ships with a executable stub called "penpal" that can be called like follows:
+AttackMate ships with a executable stub called "attackmate" that can be called like follows:

 .. code-block::

-   penpal -h
+   attackmate -h
-   usage: penpal [-h] --config CONFIG [--debug] [--version]
+   usage: attackmate [-h] --config CONFIG [--debug] [--version]

-   PenPal is an attack orchestration tool that executes full attack-chains based on playbooks.
+   AttackMate is an attack orchestration tool that executes full attack-chains based on playbooks.

    options:
      -h, --help       show this help message and exit